-Tesla’s Cybertruck launch made for entertaining viewing, orders were reported to have reached 200,000 just 3 later.
-Today, just one week on from launch night and Elon Musk has tweeted ‘250K’, (pictured) – there’s a lot of speculation that this refers to Cybertruck orders to date.
-Wow, that’s a lot of Cybertrucks!
+Tesla’s Cybertruck launch made for entertaining viewing, orders were reported to have reached 200,000 just 3 hours later.
+Today, just one week on from launch night and Elon Musk has tweeted ‘250K’, (pictured below) – there’s a lot of speculation that this refers to Cybertruck orders to date.
+That’s a lot of Cybertrucks!

 Prices will start at $39,900, there will be three different battery sizes available with capable of between 250 and 500 miles per charge.

-- ‘Tesla armor glass’ providing potentially smashproof windows
+- ‘Tesla armour glass’ providing potentially smash-proof windows

 - Autopilot as standard